mbakholdina/lib-tcpdump-processing/README.md

   --help                        Show this message and exit.
 ```

-An example of generated report is the following:
+Here is an example of the report generated:

 ![get_traffic_stats_report](img/get_traffic_stats_report.png)

 ## Data Preparation

-Tcpdump trace file with measurements from a certain network interface and port collected at the receiver side is used as a proxy for packets data collected within the protocol.
-This trace file is further preprocessed in a `.csv` format with timestamp, source IP address, destination IP address, protocol, and other columns and rows representing observations (received packets).
+A `.pcap(ng)` trace file with measurements from a specific network interface and port collected at the receiver side is used as a proxy for packet data collected by SRT.
+This trace file is preprocessed in `.csv` format with timestamp, source IP address, destination IP address, protocol, and other columns and rows representing observations (received packets).

 This data is further cleaned and transformed using [pandas](https://pandas.pydata.org/) in the following way:
-1. The data is filtered to extract SRT packets only (`ws.protocol == SRT`) which make sense for further analysis.
+1. The data is filtered to extract SRT packets only (`ws.protocol == SRT`), which makes sense for further analysis.
-2. The dataset then is splitted into DATA (`srt.iscontrol == 0`) and CONTROL (`srt.iscontrol == 1`) packets.
+2. The dataset then is split into DATA (`srt.iscontrol == 0`) and CONTROL (`srt.iscontrol == 1`) packets.
-3. For DATA packets , timestamps’ adjustments are done to convert the time from seconds to microseconds using the same procedure as in the protocol.
+3. For DATA packets, timestamps are converted from seconds to microseconds using the same procedure as in the protocol.
 To be precise, the new variable `ws.time.us` is obtained as `(ws.time * 1000000).astype('int64')`.
 4. For DATA packets, the inter-arrival time is calculated as the difference between current and previous packet timestamps and stored as a separate variable `ws.iat.us`.
-Please note that the time delta for the first SRT data packet by default is equal to 0, that's why this packet might probably should be excluded from the analysis.
+Please note that the time delta for the first SRT data packet by default is equal to 0.
+That's why this packet should probably be excluded from the analysis.
-5. The type conversion is performed to structure the data in appropriate formats.
+5. Type conversion is performed to structure the data in appropriate formats.

-The detailed description of dataset variables, Wireshark dissectors and other data is provided in table below.
-See columns `DATA` and `CONTROL` to check whether the variable is present (`✓`) or absent (`-`) in a corresponding dataset.
+The detailed description of dataset variables, tcpdump/Wireshark dissectors and other data is provided in the table below.
+See columns `DATA` and `CONTROL` to determine whether a variable is present (`✓`) or absent (`-`) in a corresponding dataset.

 | Dataset Variable  | Wireshark Dissector    | Description                                                              | DATA       | CONTROL   | Data Type  |
 |:------------------|:-----------------------|:-------------------------------------------------------------------------|:-----------|:----------|:-----------|